 Also, it's vital for all involved with the project.
 From managers to developers - to be available and ready to answer questions at any time.

 When you have a remote development team, it can seem challenging to train new team members.
 Especially, if there's no formal training program in place.
-It's a good idea to use resource management software to ensure all data stays handy.
+It's a good idea to use resource management software or learning management software to ensure all data stays handy.

 Tips To Offer Training To New Members In The Most Effective Way